Engaging Long-term Leads to Turn Them into Sales

 Using a Pipeline to track long-term sales

-Editing a pipeline is easy -- simply mouse over “Settings” in the navigation bar and select Customize your pipelines from the dropdown.
+Editing a pipeline is easy -- simply mouse over “Settings” in the navigation bar and select Pipelines from the menu.

 This page will show a list of pipelines; pipeline names are customizable and may include the name “Lead” or something else.
 Additionally it is possible to have multiple pipelines, which will all be listed here.
 If you know which pipeline to use simply follow these steps (if you have multiple pipelines you can repeat these for each one you’d like):